Introduction

 Life Expectancy of Suspension Parts

 Suspension parts, such as shocks, struts, and control arms, help absorb bumps and maintain balance.
-Shocks and struts typically last 80,000 to 100,000 kilometres; however, using them on rough roads while hauling a large load can reduce their lifespan.
+Shocks and struts typically last 80,000 to 100,000 kilometres; however, driving on rough roads or hauling heavy loads can reduce their lifespan.

 Worn suspension parts can cause uneven tire wear, poor handling, and an increased stopping distance.
 It is recommended to regularly inspect suspension components, especially after driving on rough areas.
-This process can help you avoid expensive vehicle repairs and keep your ride smooth.
+This helps you avoid expensive repairs and keeps your ride smooth.

 Timing Belt or Chain Lifespan